 - June 2019: Certified Diabetes Educator (with the Canadian Diabetes Educator Certification Board)

 - April 2020: Precision Nutrition Level 1 Nutrition Coaching Certificate

 - Sept 2020 - July 2021: Life Coaching certification with Mind Rebel Academy, an ICF-approved school

 Now that you know a bit more about my story, let me share a sillier side of myself :)

-I live with my husband Pete in Montreal, Quebec (the French and slightly rebellious side of Canada) and I’m a stepmom to a very cute 9 year-old.
+I live with my husband Pete in Montreal, Quebec, and I’m a stepmom to a very cute 11 year-old.